hpoleselo/octoROS/README.md

 ## Installing

-This project should be run from source, to do so just go to your ROS workspace and clone it with ```git clone https://github.com/ielson/octoROS.git```.
+This project should be run from source, to do so just go to your ROS workspace and clone it with ``` $ git clone https://github.com/ielson/octoROS.git```.
 After that you can't forget to make the file executable, otherwise ROS won't find it.

 ## Usage
 To use it, you need to have your octoprint server running, have a model uploaded to it, and then run the octoROS.py file, changing the file name in the 59th line to the uploaded file name.